 Flying on a plane for eight or more hours can be draining and exhausting.
 Even flying for a few hours can take a huge toll on your body, especially if changing time zones.
-These tips will help you with surviving long flights, and arrive at your destination ready to adventure!
+These tips will help you with maintaining sanity on long flights, and arrive at your destination ready to adventure!

 It can be difficult to maintain your excitement to be traveling to a new vacation spot when you are crammed between two strangers, have no leg room, and are out of snacks.
 Make sure you have these top carry on items with you to prepare for anything on the flight!

-With these tips for surviving long flights, you will be able to make the most of your flight, no matter how long it might be!
+With these tips for maintaining sanity on long flights, you will be able to make the most of your flight, no matter how long it might be!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.